aitanas/capstone-project/capstone-proposal.md

 #### Products
 * List of products
 * Detail page for each product (Read)
-* Full CRUD functionality (Create, Read, Update, Delete)
+* Read functionality (Detail for each product)

-### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
+#### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.

 * React
 * JavaScript / JSX
 * TypeScript
 * Next.js

-### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
+#### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.

 #### Overall
 * Utilize Tailwind CSS for site styling